WilliamsPanLab/PsychedProps/README.md

 Before evaluating how DMN function is altered, we have to derive our DMN definition.
 This is done with regularized non negative matrix factorization.
 See [this link](https://www.sciencedirect.com/science/article/pii/S1053811917303944?via%3Dihub) for the original paper.

 - **1C.I** Human downsampling to fs5
   First, the ciftis are downsampled to fsaverage5 to play nicely with NMF.
-That downsample script is available [here]()
+That downsample script is available [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/DS_surf_ts_mdma_fs5.sh)

-- **1C.II** Human NMF: extra scans and NMF parameters NMF script 1
+- **1C.II** Human NMF
+  Alright, now that we have data in fsaverage5, we'll run it through the NMF pipeline.
+Basically the steps are to 1) prepare the data for internal NMF processing, 2) create a few candidate solutons using different combinations of brain scans and 3) determine the optimal solution of the candidate solutions.
+Note that both human and mouse NMF utilized extra scans to for greater data volume and reliability.

+  NMF script 1: this script will pull some information about the cortical surface you are using (fsaverage5 here) as well as the SNR mask generated in 1A.
+You can find it [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/NMF/Step_1_CreatePrepData.m).

   NMF script 2
   NMF script 3
 - **1C.III** Mouse NMF: algorithm alterations, extra scans, NMF parameters